 You will be taught in small classes with a maximum class size of 18 students.

-You will be assessed through weekly homework exercises, practice IELTS tests in class, along with an end of course test.
+You will be assessed through weekly homework exercises, practice International English Language Testing System (IELTS) tests in class, along with an end of course test.
 The end of course test results will be used as your final grades for the programme.

 Elisa is from Volterra in Italy and has successfully passed the Summer English Study Programme (SESP) and progressed onto undergraduate studies in Translation and Interpreting.
 Her ambition is to become a translator either in the UK or Italy.

 “I chose Salford because of the high standards of education and because it is renowned for teaching Translation and Interpreting.
 On the SESP I improved my English, studying in a nice environment.
 The course was useful for academic English and I particularly liked projects and presentations.
 I think that what I have learnt will help me get a better job.
 I feel a bit more confident - I’m a little more independent and can look after myself.
 The best thing about studying at Salford is the new friends you make from different cultures.”

 We have accreditation from the British Council for all our EFL courses under the English in Britain Accreditation Scheme.

 We are also members of EnglishUK (recently formed from ARELS and BASELT), BALEAP and IATEFL.

 |Type of Study||Fee|